addoxy/MailYard/TASKS.md

 **Impact**: Reduces redundancy in block system and improves maintainability

+#### 19. Typography Controls Enhancement

+- [ ] Move text decoration controls from link-specific controls to Typography Controls component
+- [ ] Ensure text decoration controls (underline, strikethrough, none) are available for all text-based blocks: heading, text, button, and link
+- [ ] Create reusable text decoration control component within `typography-controls.tsx`
+- [ ] Remove text decoration logic from link-specific property controls
+- [ ] Test that text decoration works consistently across all block types
+- [ ] Ensure text decoration changes are reflected in real-time in the email canvas
+- [ ] Maintain inline style compatibility for email client support

+**Notes**: Text decorations should be part of the general typography system, not specific to links.
+This makes the styling system more consistent and allows all text-based blocks to have text decoration options.

 ### Phase 6: Advanced Layout Systems

 #### 21. Container Block System